Cody Rhodes: Dashing and Undashing (2010–2011)

-On January 21, 2011, Rhodes faced Rey Mysterio in a match, during which Mysterio hit Rhodes in the face with his exposed knee brace and legitimately broke Rhodes' nose, which led to Rhodes declaring he was no longer dashing and had required facial reconstructive surgery.
+On the January 21, 2011, episode of SmackDown, Rhodes faced Rey Mysterio in a match, during which Mysterio hit Rhodes in the face with his exposed knee brace and legitimately broke Rhodes's nose, which led to Rhodes declaring he was no longer dashing and had required facial reconstructive surgery.
 Rhodes was off television for several weeks.
 Upon his return, he wore a clear protective mask over his face and colluded with his father to attack Mysterio and remove Mysterio's mask on the February 25 SmackDown.
 Rhodes then regularly used his protective mask as a weapon during matches by headbutting opponents and using it to hit his opponents.
-In 2020, Rhodes said his time as Undashing Cody Rhodes was his second best work as a pro wrestler.
+In 2020, Rhodes said his time as Undashing Cody Rhodes was his second most successful work as a pro wrestler.
 Rhodes defeated Mysterio in a match at WrestleMania XXVII on April 3.
-The duo also faced off in a Falls Count Anywhere match at the Extreme Rules pay-per-view in May, which was won by Mysterio.
+The duo also faced off in a Falls Count Anywhere match at the Extreme Rules pay-per-view on May 1, which was won by Mysterio.

 On subsequent episodes of SmackDown following WrestleMania XXVII, Rhodes, with the help of assistants, would hand out paper bags to the audience during his promos.
 Rhodes demanded the audience to put on the paper bags on their heads to cover their ugliness and imperfections, because they offended him.
 Rhodes also put paper bags over several of his opponents' heads after matches with them.
 Rhodes reformed his alliance with Ted DiBiase on the May 20 SmackDown, and the duo went on to feud with Sin Cara and Daniel Bryan.
-At the second annual Money in the Bank pay-per-view, Rhodes participated in the SmackDown Money in the Bank ladder match, but was unsuccessful as Bryan won the match.
+At the second annual Money in the Bank pay-per-view on July 17, Rhodes participated in the SmackDown Money in the Bank ladder match, but was unsuccessful as Bryan won the match.